 The psychological benefits of massage therapy during this time are as helpful as the physical benefits.
 Decreased depression, anxiety and mood swings as well as increased calmness are all reported by those who receive massage during this time in their cycle.

-In the study, 24 women with PMS were randomly assigned to a massage or a relaxation therapy group.
+In a recent study at the Touch Institute in Miami, 24 women with PMS were randomly assigned to a massage or a relaxation therapy group.
 Half of the women had 30-minute massages two times per week for 5 weeks.
 The other half did relaxation exercises for 30 minutes two times per week for 5 weeks.

 There were also longer term effects of the group who received massage which included a decreased pain, decreased water retention and an overall easier menstrual cycle.